I-TFMU-D Multi-pass Industrial Heat Exchanger

-The I-TFMU-D tubular heat exchanger is a shell and tube heat exchanger with a tube bundle within a shell.
-The product flows by the inner tubes while the service do it by the external channel.
+The I-TFMU-D Multi-pass Industrial Heat Exchanger is a shell and tube heat exchanger with a tube bundle within a shell.
+The product flows by the inner tubes while the service does it by the external channel.

 Processes of heating, evaporation, condensation or cooling of products such as oils, effluents, sewage, asphalts, hydrocarbons, biogas, exhaust gases, biodiesel, methanol and others.